Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 <!-- END SNIPPET -->

 The event handler is optional.
+If you don't provide one, the SDK will use the default `AgentEventHandler` or `AsyncAgentEventHandler`.
 Here is an example:

 <!-- SNIPPET:sample_agents_stream_eventhandler.stream_event_handler -->